maederayati/Clustering-Parrallel-and-Procedural/README.md

+#Parallel Implementation of the K-means Clustering Algorithm by Hybrid MPI and Open MP

 ## Problem Description

 Clustering is the task of assigning a set of objects into groups (called clusters) so that the objects in the same cluster are more similar (in some sense or another) to each other than to those in other clusters. k-means clustering is a method of clustering which aims to partition n data points into k clusters (n >> k) in which each observation belongs to the cluster with the nearest mean.
 The nearness is calculated by distance function which is Euclidian distance.
 One important assumption to be made is the data points are independent of each other.
 In other words there exists no dependency between any data points.